3 Steps for Choosing the Perfect Fireplace for Your Home - Royal Homes 3 Steps for Choosing the Perfect Fireplace for Your Home - Royal Homes

 Now, choosing your mantle comes down to preference and style.

 Choices can range from metal to wood, although wood tends to be the popular choice.
 You can personalize your mantle by finding your favourite paint or stain.
-If you’re looking for a clean, modern look, a white or light paint is a fitting option.
+If you’re looking for a clean, modern look, white or light paint is a fitting option.
 Are you going for a rustic/classic option?
-Staining your mantle is a great go to option – just pick the matching stain that will fit your home.
+Staining your mantle is a great go-to option – just pick the matching stain that will fit your home.

 Surround and Hearth Height

-Now this final step goes hand-in-hand, style wise.
+Now this final step goes hand-in-hand, style-wise.

 For your fireplace surround, this is where you can have a little fun with your style.
 Are you looking for a clean/contemporary look?
 A ceramic tile option is the way to go.
 Do you prefer an aged look that adds some history to the home?
 Cultured stone is the perfect choice for this.
 Of course, to match the surround, your hearth height is an important consideration.
 This is the ledge that protrudes from the fireplace front.
 If you have chosen a ceramic tile finish, a level hearth tends to work well with that clean-cut surround.
 If you have decided on a stone surround, raised hearths tend to work well with this.
 As the fireplace is a larger focal point with stone, the raised hearth tends to balance it out.